SADDLe: Sharpness-Aware Decentralized Deep Learning with Heterogeneous Data: Methodology

 \subsection{SADDLe with Compressed Communication}

 A major concern in decentralized learning is the high communication cost of training.
-Hence, we also investigate the impact of a flatter loss landscape on communication efficiency.
+Hence, we also investigate the impact of a flatter loss landscape on generalization performance in the presence of communication compression.
 We present compressed versions of QGM and Q-SADDLe in Algorithm \ref{alg:CompQGSAM}.
 Instead of sharing models $\mathbf{x}_i$, the agents exchange compressed model updates $\mathbf{q}_i$ (similar to Choco-SGD \cite{choco-sgd}).
 Each agent maintains compressed copies $\hat{\mathbf{x}}_j$ of their neighbors and employs a modified gossip averaging step as shown on line 7 (Algorithm \ref{alg:CompQGSAM}).
 Similarly, we implement Comp NGM and Comp N-SADDLe to compress the second communication round, which involves sharing cross-gradients (Algorithm \ref{apx_alg:compNGM} in Appendix).
-In addition to robustness to data heterogeneity, seeking flatter models also results in higher resiliency to compression error.
+In addition to robustness to data heterogeneity, seeking flatter models also results in higher resiliency to compression error (as indicated by our results in Tables \ref{tab:qgmcf10_100}-\ref{tab:effqsaddle}).

-Interestingly, Comp Q-SADDLe and Comp N-SADDLe incur less compression error than Comp QGM and Comp NGM respectively, leading to a lower accuracy drop due to compression.
-We investigate this with the aid of a well-known bound on the compression error.
-For a compression operator $Q(.)$, the expectation of error $\|Q(\mathbf{\theta})- \theta\|$ is bounded as: